James Garner: Health issues and death

-Garner was a private and introverted man, according to family and friends.
 On July 19, 2014, police and rescue personnel were summoned to Garner's Brentwood, Los Angeles home, where they found the actor dead at the age of 86.
 He had a heart attack caused by coronary artery disease.
 He had been in poor health since his stroke in 2008.

-Longtime friends Tom Selleck (who worked with Garner on The Rockford Files), Sally Field (who starred with Garner in Murphy's Romance) and Clint Eastwood (who guest-starred with Garner on Maverick and starred in Space Cowboys) reflected on his death.
+Longtime friends Tom Selleck (who worked with Garner on The Rockford Files), Sally Field (who starred with Garner in Murphy's Romance), and Clint Eastwood (who guest-starred with Garner on Maverick and starred in Space Cowboys) reflected on his death.
 Selleck said, "Jim was a mentor to me and a friend, and I will miss him."
 Field said, "My heart just broke.
 There are few people on this planet I have adored as much as Jimmy Garner.
 I cherish every moment I spent with him and relive them over and over in my head.
 He was a diamond."
 Eastwood said, "Garner opened the door for people like Steve McQueen and myself."

 Filmography

+Recognition

+In 2004, Garner was given a Screen Actors Guild Life Achievement Award.

+In 2006, a James Garner statue was installed at Main Street and Jones Avenue, Norman, Oklahoma.